Alexander Mitta: Life and career

 In 1980, Mitta was a member of the jury at the 30th Berlin International Film Festival.

-Mitta supported the Russian annexation of Crimea in 2014, even though he also noted that he didn't like that it serves as a distraction for many from other problems Russia is facing.
+Mitta supported the Russian annexation of Crimea in 2014, even though he also noted that he did not like that it served as a distraction for many from other problems Russia was facing.

+Mitta died on 14 July 2025, at the age of 92.